YourNiceCv

 Q: Can I use bold and italic text?
 A: Absolutely.
 Bold and italic text are standard formatting options that do not confuse the ATS.
 Use them to highlight job titles, company names, or key metrics.

 Q: Do I need to include my full physical address?
 A: No. For privacy and security reasons, you no longer need to include your full street address.
-Simply including your City and Region (e.g., "Manchester, UK") is sufficient for the ATS to determine your location and commute viability.
+Simply including your City and State (e.g., "Austin, TX" or "San Francisco Bay Area") is sufficient for the ATS to determine your location.
+For remote roles, you can write "Remote (US-based)" or specify your timezone: "Remote (EST/Eastern Time Zone)".

 Q: Should I use a template from Microsoft Word?
 A: Be careful.
 Many default Microsoft Word templates use tables, columns, and text boxes to create their layouts.
 While they look nice, they often fail ATS parsing.
 It is safer to build a simple, single-column document from scratch or use a dedicated ATS-compliant builder.